t0dorakis/t0dorakis/README.md

 - 🌱 I’m currently learning **LangChain**

-- 👨‍💻 All of my projects are available at [www.theodorhillmann.de](https://www.theodorhillmann.de)
+- 👨‍💻 Some of my projects are on [www.theodorhillmann.de](https://www.theodorhillmann.de)

 - 📫 How to reach me **ich@theodorhillmann.de**